How do I know when my child is ready to begin lessons?

 For guitar, violin and woodwinds students: If you don't already have an instrument, talk with your teacher beforehand about size recommendations and other options.
 Your teacher can make recommendations as to renting or buying new or used.

-For piano students: While a piano is the preferred instrument for any student, many students don't have the space and/or finances for a piano.
+For piano students: While a piano is the preferred instrument, many families don't have the space and/or finances for a piano.
 Beginning lessons on a digital piano is fine.
 When shopping for keyboards, key resistance is more important than the number of keys.
 Look for keyboards with minimal distractions (pre-programmed songs, rhythms, etc.), weighted keys and the most keys (a full-sized piano has 88, opt for at least 60 keys).
 If there's an option for a damper pedal, all the better.
 Keep in mind that you'll also need a stand - as it's important for the instrument to be at the appropriate height for correct technique.
 If the student continues progressing, it's important to consider upgrading to a regular piano.
 While many digitals claim to be as good as or superior to a piano, there is no comparison to a student's technical, aural and musical development which can only be fully developed on an acoustic instrument.

 How much should my child be practicing?